 KeolisAmey will spent £ 800 million on replacing trains in Wales.
 It says 95% of journeys will be made on new trains within five years and 50% will be assembled in Wales.
 This 50% could be Civity diesel trains being build in the Welsh city of Newport, where CAF is setting up new production facilities.
 A new plant will open in autumn 2018.
 West Midlands Trains has the same Civity diesel trains on order.

 KeolisAmey has also released an design impression of a tri-mode Stadler Rail FLIRT train (a ‘TMU’?).
 Besides power from diesel engines an overhead lines, like the bi-mode FLIRTs for Greater Anglia, the Stadler FLIRTs for Wales will additionally be able to run on battery power.

 With the South Wales Metro KeolisAmey will be improving the public transport between Cardiff and the south Wales valleys and beyond.
-Here it wants to introduce bi-mode (diesel/electric) Citylink lightrail vehicles from Stadler Rail.
+Here it wants to introduce bi-mode (overhead/battery) Citylink lightrail vehicles from Stadler Rail.

 Update 07.06.2018: expected rolling stock orders